-Maybe started optimizing your website recently, but the traffic that you’re getting is not as much as you expected.
-And yet, we can’t deny the fact that SEO does take time.
+We can’t deny the fact that ranking content takes time.
 So have you ever thought of what the problem is if you’ve already optimized your on-page SEO properly?

-Honestly, the optimization part is not only on your website, but the content is important as well.
-If you have neglected SEO copywriting, it’s time for you to pay attention to it now.
-We’re not talking about basic copywriting skills, but great SEO copywriting skills.
+On page SEO techniques are not only necessary, but the content is essential as well.
+If you have neglected quality writing, it’s time for you to pay attention to it now.
+We’re not talking about basic writing skills, but excellent SEO copywriting skills.

-When it comes to SEO copywriting, you have to write content with keywords and topics in mind.
+A well-researched content marketing strategy includes persuasive online.
+You have to write content with keywords and topics in mind.
 This is to help Google understands your content to rank it on the results page.
-Of course, there are a few technical aspects of SEO that you will need to follow, but first of all – you need to write quality and readable content for your visitors.
+Of course, there are a few technical aspects of search engine optimization that you will need to follow, but first of all – you need to write quality pieces of content for your visitors.

-Today, we will be focusing on eight important tips to boost your website traffic with SEO copywriting skills.
+Today, we will be focusing on eight critical tips to boost your website traffic with SEO copywriting skills.
 So grab your tablet or notepad now and take note of these.

 As you write, ask yourself – what solution can I give to my readers?

-You can also enhance your content by adding rich content like infographics, videos, and images that help to strengthen your content.
+You can also enhance your content by adding rich media like infographics, videos, and images that help to strengthen your content.
 When it comes to graphics, Canva is my favorite tool to create these extra benefits to the readers.
-Adding relevant and high-quality images in the content will also represent your professionalism in SEO copywriting.
+Adding relevant and high-quality images will also represent your professionalism in SEO copywriting.

 Writing quality content also means to write as if you’re speaking directly to your readers.
 Explain in Layman’s terms and cut the jargon.
 Using powerful words like “Now,” “Amazing,” “Remarkable,” “Quick,” “Easy,” “Hurry,” “Boost,” and more will help to attract your readers to keep reading your content.